EighteenZi/rocksdb_wiki/RocksDB-Release-Methodology.md

 We use both Jenkins and Travis to continuously run tests on our master branch.
 We run:

 1. All unit tests with `make check`.
-2. Valgrind and ASAN tests.
+2. All unit tests with valgrind.
+3. All unit tests with ASAN enabled.
 3. db_stress tests to verify data correctness.
 We run it in both normal and ASAN mode.
 4. db_bench to detect any performance regressions.